 Our deep experience in B2B Net Promoter Systems has brought us to these two conclusions:

-- You must survey multiple layers of decision-maker and user.
+- You must survey multiple layers of decision-makers and users.
 Within each customer account, there is more than one decider of your fate.
-If all of the frontline, mid-level and senior C-suite are influential, so survey as many stakeholders as possible.
+If all of the frontline, mid-level, and senior C-suite are influential, so survey as many stakeholders as possible.
 Someone isn't filling out the survey?
-Absence of engagement is a signal itself.
+The absence of engagement is a signal itself.
 Time to worry.

-- Survey frequency has an impact on retention rate.
-Indeed, we have evidence that companies who survey customer's quarterly have the highest average retention rate.
+- Survey frequency has an impact on the retention rate.
+Indeed, we have evidence that companies that survey customers quarterly have the highest average retention rate.

-Read more of our NPS survey design best practice here.
+Read more of our NPS survey design best practices here.

 Our customer success and education teams work extensively with B2B customers to improve their Net Promoter programs.